 11. Jingle Bells DIY Christmas Ornaments

-These little jingle bells ornaments look so easy to make, you could have so much fun experimenting with different colors and hanging these all around your house so that they jingle as you brush past them.
+These little jingle bell ornaments look so easy to make.
+You could have so much fun experimenting with different colors and hanging these all-around your house so that they jingle as you brush past them.

 12. Melted Peppermint Candy DIY Christmas Ornaments

 These melted peppermint candy ornaments look like a lot of fun, and you could mix and match different colors of candies to get some variation if you wanted to.